impaas/docs/config/USAGE.md

 Open your web browser and go to the URL listed under "External Addresses" (in this case, [https://my-app.impaas.uk](https://my-app.impaas.uk)).

-Hopefully, you should see your web app live on the internet!<br>
+You should now see your web app live on the internet!<br>
 You can share this link with anyone and they will be able to see it too.